cardano-scaling/hydra/security/RFP.md

 By order of priority:
 -- pen and paper stuff
-1. Hydra Head v1 Formal Specification is consistent with the original publication ("check this and give us comments")
+1. Hydra Head v1 Formal Specification is consistent with the original publication

 TODO: ask Yun what she thinks about that